-Potential of the industry:
+The potential of the industry:

-With the above factors in check, the start-up team can supplement their pitching process with proof of potential.
+With the above factors in check, the start-up team can supplement its pitching process with proof of potential.
 This helps the investors get a deeper understanding of whether their investment will be able to bear fruit or not.

 Read Our More Blog: The year 2021 won the start-up race; how will 2022 fare?